sleeplessinc/log5/README.md

 ## More examples

-	log = require("log5").mkLog()	// log level defaults to 0
+	log = require("log5").mkLog("foo:")	// log level defaults to 0
-	log = log5.log					// for convenience
 	log(1, "does not print")			// because log level is 0 log(1)								// set log level to 1
-	log(1, "prints")
-	log(-1)							// sure, why not?
+	log(1, "prints")					// output is "foo: prints" log(-1)								// sure, why not?
 	log(0, "does not print")
-	log("does not print")			// if you don't include a # as first arg, 0 is used log(0)
+	log("does not print")				// if you don't include number as first arg, 0 is used log(0)								// sets log level to 0 log("prints now")					// outputs "foo: prints now" log("foo", 7, ["bar","baz"])		// outputs "foo: foo 7 bar,baz"
-	log("prints now")
-	log("foo", 7, ["bar","baz"])	// logs "foo 7 bar,baz"
 	log(3, "foo", 7, ["bar","baz"])		// does not print - log level is 0

 ## License

-	Copyright 2011 Sleepless Software Inc. All rights reserved.
+	Copyright 2012 Sleepless Software Inc. All rights reserved.

 	Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to